-The main page, which is tabbed with with two separate boxes to the left.
+The main page, which is tabbed with two separate boxes to the left.
 The top box is named Folders and the bottom, Entries.
-Firstly, create a file which can categorizes your entries.
-In this case we have created one called "repeat dispensing”, this file will contain all CPD records have been related to repeat dispensing.
+Firstly, create a file which can categorise your entries.
+In this case, we have created one called "repeat dispensing”, this file will contain all CPD records have been related to repeat dispensing.

 To make an entry in any specific folder click the folder then in the entries box click "New”...

-On the right there will be a page tabbed with the 4 stages from the cyclical CPD cycle.
+On the right, there will be a page tabbed with the 4 stages of the cyclical CPD cycle.
 It should be used exactly as the cycle is used.
 Once one stage is complete, move to the next, once you get to the last, go back to the beginning.

 The most useful of these other sources include:

 If you have any further queries as to CPD or the site, please contact us via our email link on www.pharmacycpa.com.